fancybaby404/fancybaby404/README.md

 ---

 <p align="center">
 Hi i am Julian, and i am a aspiring software developer.
-I am currently focused on learning python or rather, getting to know the ins and out of the fundamentals of programming.
-I am currently a senior high school student. 🍔
+I am currently focused on learning C or rather, getting to know the ins and out of the fundamentals of programming.
+I am currently a college student. 🍔
 </p>

 ---

 Languages/Tech that i plan to learn / am learning 📚

+• C <br />
 • Python <br />
 • Java <br />
 • Machine learning <br />